Frequently Asked Questions

 How do I obtain a birth certificate and social security card for my baby?Open or Close

 Your Midwife will submit the birth certificate which also requests a social security card, if you desire.
 A social security card will automatically be mailed to you within 4-6 weeks.
-To obtain a copy of the birth certificate you will need to contact Vital Statistics or go to your local Vital Statistics office and pay a small fee.
-Our local Vital Statistics office is located at 212 S. Moon Avenue, Brandon, Florida.
+To obtain a copy of the birth certificate you will need to contact Vital Statistics or go to your local Tax Collector or Vital Statistics office and pay a small fee.

 Do I need a Pediatrician?Open or Close